9 IAM Best Practices That You Should Follow to Secure Your Enterprise (Infographic)

 In the modern & complex IT infrastructure, it is always better to assume that no one is trustworthy, unless verified otherwise.

-In the zero-trust framework, all users in or outside the enterprise should have to continuously validate them to maintain their access to the enterprise data or assets.
+In the zero-trust framework, all users in or outside the organization should have to continuously validate them to maintain their access to the organization’s data or assets.

-It helps the IAM system evaluate the risk level during each session.
+It helps the IAM system evaluate the risk level during each session to make sure that IAM policies and procedures are followed as and when required.

-Enabling a zero-trust framework in the IAM solution helps an enterprise to identify abnormal behaviors, breaches, or violations of any law.
+Enabling a zero-trust framework in the IAM solution helps an organization to identify abnormal behaviors, breaches, or violations of any law.

 #2.
 Centralize the Security System:

-It allows users to have access to both cloud & on-premise resources through a common digital identity.
+Thus, the users can experience ease of access to both cloud & on-premise resources with a common digital identity.

 #3.
 Eliminate High-Risk Systems:

-These end-of-life applications with no security updates might create security gaps in your IAM solution.
+Such end-of-life applications lack security, which would create security gaps in the IAM solution.

-Again, applications like remote desktop sharing can also pose security threats as the protocols they use can record or gain access to other’s systems.
+Also, the applications such as remote desktop sharing might bring security threats since the protocols they utilize can find access to the systems involved.

 #4.
 Use Multi-Factor Authentication:

-It adds a layer of protection to the sign-in process.
+MFA offers an additional layer of protection to guard your sign-in process.

-The process adds an extra factor to ensure that the entity involved in the authentication is a legitimate person and not an attacker.
+It ensures that the user involved in the authentication process is legitimate and not a hacker/attacker.

 #5.
 Ensure Privileged Accounts Get Properly Managed: